Panasonic G1 vs Sony RX10 II

 It is notable that the RX10 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the G1 does not provide wifi capability.

-Both the G1 and the RX10 II have been discontinued, but can regularly be found used on eBay.
+Both the G1 and the RX10 II have been discontinued, but can regularly be found used on ebay.
 The G1 was replaced by the Panasonic G2, while the RX10 II was followed by the Sony RX10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the G1 and RX10 II can be found, respectively, in the Panasonic G1 Manual (free pdf) or the online Sony RX10 II Manual.

 So how do things add up?
 Which of the two cameras – the Panasonic G1 or the Sony RX10 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.